What is PIP Insurance?

 - The insurance company will give you a claim number, and the name and contact information for your assigned claims representative.

-- When you go to see a doctor, ensure they accept PIP before you treat with them.
-Tell the person you check in with to bill PIP and give him or her the PIP claim number and name and contact information for the claims representative handling the claim.
+- When you go to see a doctor, ensure they accept PIP before you get treated by them.
+Tell the person you check in with to bill PIP, and give him or her the PIP claim number, plus the contact information for the claims representative.

 Additional PIP Medical Coverage Rules